AnalyticalGraphicsInc/STKCodeExamples/README.md

 AGI's ready-to-use STK and ODTK families of products, enterprise software, and developer tools help customers deliver digital engineering value and make better-informed decisions in a mission context at any stage in the program lifecycle: from planning and design to training and operations.

 For more information, please visit the [AGI website](https://www.agi.com "AGI's Homepage").

+Small change.